Actress Patrice Wymore, widow of Errol Flynn, dies at age 87

-LOS ANGELES, March 24 (Reuters) - Actress Patrice Wymore, the wife of late actor Errol Flynn, died after suffering from pulmonary disease, a family spokesman said on Monday.
+LOS ANGELES (Reuters) - Actress Patrice Wymore, the wife of late actor Errol Flynn, died after suffering from pulmonary disease, a family spokesman said on Monday.
 She was 87.

 Wymore passed away at her cattle ranch home in Portland, Jamaica, on Saturday, said Robb Callahan, a representative for the Flynn family.